 Download and install Templify.
-Make sure to install the latest Sharp Architecture package by going to the Sharp Architecture Downloads page and downloading the Templify zip required, currently there are templates for NHibernate and RavenDB.
+Make sure to install the latest Sharp Architecture package by going to the Sharp Architecture "Downloads" page and downloading the Templify zip.
 Extract the contents and run the .cmd file to install the package.

 Next, select the folder you wish to deploy Sharp Architecture.
 In our case, let's create a folder and name the project, IceCreamYouScreamCorp.
 After Templify has finished deploying the package, go ahead and launch the solution in Visual Studio.